mr-mocap/libcppdotnet/README.md

 **NOTE:** *The current state of g++ (as of 14) has led me to abandon this project, as there are too many compiler crashes currently and I just got tired of running into them.
 I am sad to say that g++ is not ready for a medium-sized library that uses modules, and probably will not be for some years to come.
-I will revisis this around 2030 and see if the situation has improved.*
+I will revisit this around 2030 and see if the situation has improved.*

 ## Questions